Xenobiology: Biosafety

 Xenobiological systems are designed to convey orthogonality to natural biological systems.
 A (still hypothetical) organism that uses XNA, different base pairs and polymerases and has an altered genetic code will hardly be able to interact with natural forms of life on the genetic level.
 Thus, these xenobiological organisms represent a genetic enclave that cannot exchange information with natural cells.
 Altering the genetic machinery of the cell leads to semantic containment.
-In analogy to information processing in IT, this safety concept is termed a “genetic firewall”.
+In analogy to information processing in IT, this safety concept is termed a "genetic firewall".
 The concept of the genetic firewall seems to overcome a number of limitations of previous safety systems.
 A first experimental evidence of the theoretical concept of the genetic firewall was achieved in 2013 with the construction of a genomically recoded organism (GRO).
 In this GRO all known UAG stop codons in E.coli were replaced by UAA codons, which allowed for the deletion of release factor 1 and reassignment of UAG translation function.
 The GRO exhibited increased resistance to T7 bacteriophage, thus showing that alternative genetic codes do reduce genetic compatibility.
-This GRO, however, is still very similar to its natural “parent” and cannot be regarded as a genetic firewall.
+This GRO, however, is still very similar to its natural "parent" and cannot be regarded to have a genetic firewall.
 The possibility of reassigning the function of large number of triplets opens the perspective to have strains that combine XNA, novel base pairs, new genetic codes, etc. that cannot exchange any information with the natural biological world.

 Regardless of changes leading to a semantic containment mechanism in new organisms, any novel biochemical systems still has to undergo a toxicological screening.
 XNA, novel proteins, etc. might represent novel toxins, or have an allergic potential that needs to be assessed.